 Insects use senses to find a mate.
 Many rely on pheromones to attract a mate, while others use their eyesight or sound to attract a mate.
 Some insects then go through an elaborate courtship display.

-Most species of insects live solitary lives, living over great areas in different habitats and shared with other similar species.
-For insects to find another of the same species to mate they first have to find each other and also recognize each other.
+Most insects live solitary lives, living over great areas in different habitats and shared with other similar species.
+For insects to find another of the same species to mate, they first have to find each other and recognize each other.
 Insects attract each other using their senses of sight, sound, or smell.

 Insects mainly use the sense of scent to attract a mate.
 The strongest scents are usually given off by the female allowing the male to find them.
-Pheromones, as the scents are called are chemically unique to each species so the male knows that it is pursuing the correct female.
-Once mating has ended then the female stops giving off pheromones.
+Pheromones are chemically unique to each species, so the male knows that it is pursuing the correct female.
+Once mating has ended, then the female stops giving off pheromones.

 Pheromones of moths have shown that pheromones can travel for long distances.
 The studies showed that males could find a flying female up to two miles away.